galaxyproject/training-material/news/_posts/2024-01-31-postmarketos.md

 ### What's working?

 On this phone, just the Galaxy server at the moment, and even then only with some developer dependencies disabled.
-The Galaxy client (UI
-+ webpage) also has some issues, but *could probably* also be built, albeit on a device with a bit more RAM.
+The Galaxy client (UI + webpage) also has some issues, but *could probably* also be built, albeit on a device with a bit more RAM.

 ## Really, why?

 Just imagine: *Galaxy In Your Pocket™*!
-A united Galaxy Client and Galaxy Server running on your phone, which you can then access using that same phone's web browser.
+A united Galaxy Client and Galaxy Server running on your phone 📲, which you can then access using that same phone's web browser.

 It's the perfect setup that only a *true and dedicated* Galaxy Admin such as yourself can dream about.

-Or if you're not buying any of this, then it's for those emergency situations where you forgot your laptop and you have to poop.
+Or if you're not buying any of this, then it's for those emergency situations where you forgot your laptop and need to solve a bioinformatics crisis on the go.